This post may contain affiliate links, full disclosure here.

 If you regularly buy water bottles or jugs for everyday usage, consider the filter options described below because you already have water in your home.

-If you’ve read The Road, you’ll recall the scene where our protagonist starts filling up a bathtub after seeing flashes outside his window signaling the impending apocalypse.
+If you’ve read or have seen The Road, you’ll recall the scene where our protagonist starts filling up a bathtub after seeing flashes outside his window signaling the impending apocalypse.
 He was aware that the city water supply might be cut off shortly, and he wanted to save as much as he could before that happened.
 While filling a tub with 100 gallons of water is convenient, it is not very sanitary for a variety of reasons.
 First and foremost, when was the last time you scrubbed your bathtub?
 Did you clean it lately, and if so, did you use strong chemicals?
 In any case, you shouldn’t drink the water straight from the tap.

 This is where the waterBOB enters the picture.
 It’s a massive plastic bag that can store up to 100 gallons of water.
 Simply put it in your bathtub and fill it up with water from the tub faucet.
 Boom!
 Storage of sanitary water in an instant.